-How to Host the Ultimate Kentucky Derby Party (Tulsa Style!)
+How to Host the Ultimate Kentucky Derby Party (Oklahoma Style!)

-Welcome to my annual Kentucky Derby extravaganza!
+With the Kentucky Derby just around the corner, it’s time for one of my favorite traditions… my annual Derby watch party.
 As a lifelong horse lover and May baby, hosting this event is one of my favorite traditions.
 Not only does it fall right around my birthday and Cinco de Mayo, but it brings together so many of my passions — horses, food, fashion, laughter, and gathering people on my acreage for a day full of memories.
-The Kentucky Derby is often called “the greatest two minutes in sports,” but for me, it’s also my favorite day of the year.
-It’s the perfect excuse to throw a fabulous bash with all of my favorite people!
+The Kentucky Derby is often called “the greatest two minutes in sports,” but for me, it’s also quite possibly my favorite day of the year.
+It’s the perfect excuse to throw a fabulous bash focused on horses with all of my favorite people!

-This year’s party was one for the books, and I’m thrilled to share all the juicy details so you can plan your own unforgettable Derby celebration.
-From delicious food to fabulous outfits, and even our very own horse greeting guests, this event was sure to make guests smile!
+Last year’s party was one for the books, and as this year’s Derby approaches, I’m so excited to share all the details to help you create your own unforgettable celebration.
+From delicious bites and standout style to even having our very own horse greeting guests, every detail came together to create a day full of joy and memorable moments.

 The Inspiration Behind the Tradition